-There are only 2 ways to stop the eviction at this point.
+There are 3 ways to stop the eviction at this point.

-- Extended Redemption: At least 48 hours before the scheduled eviction, you pay all amounts owed (rent, late fees, damages or other charges, court costs, attorney fees) including a new month's rent if it has come due.
+- 1. If you paid the judgment in full, including all costs, and there were no other grounds to evict, the landlord cannot get a Writ. - 2.
+If the landlord took partial payment and did not give you a notice that reserved the right to evict, the landlord cannot get a writ. - Extended Redemption: At least 48 hours before the scheduled eviction, you pay all amounts owed (rent, late fees, damages or other charges, court costs, attorney fees) including a new month's rent if it has come due.
 You can pay the landlord or the Court. - If you and your landlord make a new rental agreement after the court's decision to evict you (the judgment of possession), you may be able to stop the eviction.